 If you like breaking codes and solving ciphers then the Alan Turing Cryptography Competition could be for you.

 The competition is aimed at secondary school children up to Year 11 (England and Wales), S4 (Scotland) and Year 12 (Northern Ireland).
 You don't need to be a computer whizz or a mathematical genius - you just need to keep your wits about you and be good at solving problems.

 Find out more at the Cryptography Competition website.

-The School of Mathematics is collaborating with the Department for Education and Mathematics in Education and Industry to provide tuition and revision for further mathematics students in the Greater Manchester conurbation.
+The Department of Mathematics is collaborating with Mathematics in Education and Industry and the government's Department for Education to provide tuition and revision for further mathematics students in the Greater Manchester conurbation.